 Screen printers use stencils and screens to copy designs onto a variety of materials and surfaces such as textiles, metals, walls, plastics and glass.
 Their skills are used in product branding and labelling, electronic manufacturing, signage and interior design.

-Screen printers with two to three years' experience usually earn
+Screen printers with up to three years' experience usually earn

 Senior screen printers with more than five years' experience usually earn